HemoCell Getting Started¶

 Compiling HemoCell from source¶

-HemoCell can be compiled from source using CMake
+HemoCell can be compiled from source using CMake.
+In the root directory

-, execute the following instructions to configure and compile
+./hemocell/, execute the following instructions to configure and compile

 the HemoCell library: